code2dipi/app-todo-ts-drag-drop-/README.md

 # Getting Started with Create Todo App  with Typescript and React
-- This app is developed in Typescript with drag and drop features.
+This project was developed in Typescript with drag and drop features.
+You can perform CRUD operation for your daily task in interactive way.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://create-react-app.dev/docs/adding-typescript/).

 ## Available Scripts